ADD CONDITION

 Uses and Indications

-This drug is indicated for the temporary relief of cough due to cold and for the occasional minor irritation or sore throat.
+This drug is indicated for the temporary relief of cough due to the common cold.
+Additionally, it provides temporary relief from occasional minor irritation or sore throat.

 There are no teratogenic or nonteratogenic effects associated with this drug.